-- HELP Logistics and IFAD optimise food and agricultural supply and value chains, thereby enhancing small farmers’ livelihoods and food security.
+- HELP Logistics (a non-profit subsidiary company of the Kühne Foundation) and IFAD optimise food and agricultural supply and value chains, thereby enhancing small farmers’ livelihoods and food security.

 - Bill and Melinda Gates Foundation and IFAD work together to increase global coordination and investments in agriculture, with a focus on gender, climate, nutrition, livestock, data, and capacity building.

 - The Open Society Foundation and IFAD increase the income of Syrian refugees and host communities in Jordan by helping them establish sustainable sources of income.